dirkwhoffmann/DeepDrill/docs/HowTo/SpatialImages.md

-# Computing spatial images
+# Computing Spatial Images

 DeepDrill supports the creation of spatial images.
-To create such an image, set the `enable` key in the `lighting` section to `yes:
+To create such an image, set the `enable` key in the `lighting` section to `yes`:
 ```none
 ./deepdrill top.ini -o top.map -o top.jpg lighting.enable=yes
 ```